-Getting married at Ascension
+Getting Married at Ascension Church

 We are always delighted when couples choose to have their wedding at Ascension and we will do everything we can to make this day really special for you.
 The service is a central part of one of the most important days of your life and we want to help you enjoy and appreciate this significant time.
 We are also here to help you prepare for your married life together.
 By getting married in church, you are asking for God’s blessing on your life together - the best start you could possibly have.